-1.5.3 Separate Taxation on Capital Income (Imposte sostitutive sui redditi da capitale - tinktcp\s, tinktdt\s, tinktdv\s, tinktbd\s, tinktgb\s)
+1.5.3 Separate Taxation on Capital Income (Imposte sostitutive sui redditi da capitale - tinktcp_s, tinktdd_s, tinktdd_s, tinktgb_s)

 Even if capital income is theoretically included in the personal income tax base, it is mainly subject to separate taxation.
 Up to 2010, there were two different tax rates: 27% and 12.5%: long-term investments were encouraged by applying the lower rate.
 From 2011 there are two different tax rates: 20% and 12.5%.
 With respect to capital gains, some differences arise according to the type of savings regime chosen by the investor.
 If the porfolio is managed by a financial intermediator, capital gains are taxed at the accrual and it is possible to compensate capital losses with capital income.
 Otherwise, if the investor self-manages her savings, capital gains are taxed at realization and capital losses may be compensate only with capital gains.
+A different regime applies to returns on social security investments which are favoured by

 A different regime applies to returns on social security investments which are favoured by applying a rate of 11%, and to arrears, severance pay and private pensions paid out in form of capital.
 See Section 2.6.2 for details